How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Before Packaging

-• ✅ Complete documentation file (value, photos)
+• ✅ Complete documentation (valuation, photos)

-• ✅ Geographic risk + product classification
+• ✅ Geographic and product risk classification

 2